-To ensure credibility and integrity council took a decision to have an independent chairperson, Mr. Bongani Mbewu has been appointed as the Risk Management Committee with effect from the 05 March 2015 for a period of three years from the date of appointment.
+To ensure credibility and integrity council took a decision to have an independent chairperson, Mr. Bongani Mbewu has been appointed as the Risk Management Committee for a period of three years from the date of appointment.

 Risk Programmes approved for effective Risk Management are